-High Elevation Glutenfree Baking
+High Elevation Gluten-free Baking

 Baking at higher elevation (greater than 3000 feet above sea level) can be challenging when using traditional wheat flour recipes.
 Liquids evaporate faster and gases in cakes and breads expand quicker, requiring adjustments to ensure a good final product.
-When wheat flour is replaced with gluten-free flour(s) these same challenges remain, although there are no set guidelines on how to successfully compensate for the elevation change.
-The home cook is advised to experiment with recipes, first making any necessary adjustments for the elevation change and then altering the recipe further as needed to adjust for the properties of the gluten-free flours.
+When wheat flour is replaced with glutenfree flours these same challenges remain, although there are no set guidelines on how to successfully compensate for the elevation change.
+Bakers are advised to experiment with recipes, first making any necessary adjustments for the elevation change and then altering the recipe further as needed to adjust for the properties of the gluten-free flours.
 For assistance with high elevation baking, see the Colorado State University Extension brochure, High Altitude Food Preparation Guide, available at extension.colostate.edu.